cicorias/opentelemetry-span-empty-issue-1892/README.md

 This is essentially a simple 3 tier application that probably should be the successor to [https://github.com/cicorias/space-spring-front-2-back-appinsights](https://github.com/cicorias/space-spring-front-2-back-appinsights)

 ## TODO:
+- Profiles "web,consumer" when run via bootRun or via the VS code launch -- not working correctly
+    - **instead** just use the compound "Web and Consumer Different Process" in VS Code launch -- which works OK.
 - add kubernetes deployment in order to verify when running in azure getting Application Map Support
 - add persist to Cosmos DB to extend end-to-end example
 - add a ReactJS front-end -- take from the other project [Spring-front-2-back-appinsights](https://github.com/cicorias/space-spring-front-2-back-appinsights)

 ## Introduction